dineschandgr/SpringBoot_RedisCache_MysqlDB/README.md

 Duration can be set for the cache entry with a Bean called CacheManager

+#MessageBroker

+- Redis can also be used as Message Broker with Publish and Subscribe

 #Steps

 1. Create a Jedis Connection Fcatory and set it to the RedisTemplate